The Hot List: 15 must-watch TV shows this autumnAug 8 | 5 min read

 Jason brings subtle comedy to the role, while we happily sit back as he inevitably finds the clues that pick apart each case – usually in the local library.

-Watch season 1 of McDonald & Dodds on BritBox.
+Watch the previous four episodes of McDonald & Dodds on ITV Hub and BritBox.